dmccreary/microsims/docs/sims/template-with-sound-and-slider/template-with-sound-and-slider.md

     return this.sliderRange;
   }

-  // Method for custom content - place all content for the template here! customContent() {}
+  // Method for custom content
+  customContent() {}
 }

-// Use the DemoTemplate class
-let demo;

-function setup() {
+// Modify the setup function to set the appropriate slider range and starting value function setup() {
-  demo = new DemoTemplate('String Harmonics');
+  demo = new DemoTemplate('Your Title Here');
+  demo.setSliderRange([1, 100]); // Set the slider range
   demo.setup();
+  // demo.setInitialSliderValue(1);
 }

 function draw() {